yelon-L/chrome-ext-devtools-mcp/README.md

   - **Type:** string

 - **`--viewport`**
   Initial viewport size for the Chrome instances started by the server.
-For example, `1280x720`
+For example, `1280x720`.
+In headless mode, max size is 3840x2160px.
   - **Type:** string

 - **`--proxyServer`**